AGLDWG/TR/guidelines/URI-Guidelines-v2.md

 ### Registration Process
 This process outline uses terminology from ISO/IEC 11179 [[4](#ref-4)] with specific roles in italics.
 The AGLDWG plays the role of *Steward* and may also play the role of *Controlling Committee*.
 The status terms used are those of the registry Ontology's status vocabulary (original resource [[17](#ref-17)], republished by the AGLDWG as [[18](#ref-18)])

-* *Submitting Organization* requests an allocation for a dataset URI by lodging valid dataset metadata in the AGLDWG LD Resource Catalogue.
-Status `submitted`
+* *Submitting Organization* requests an allocation for a dataset URI by creating a complete catalogue record for a dataset in the AGLDWG LD Resource Catalogue with status `submitted`.
-* *Controlling Committee* inspects request and approves unless there is an obvious issue
+* *Controlling Committee* inspects request and approves unless there is an obvious issue.
+Catalogue record status set to `approved`.
-* *Steward* publishes updates metadata in the AGLDWG LD Resource Catalogue, status `approved`
 * *Steward* performs a test to verify the dataset consists only of Linked Data
-* *Steward* implements URI redirect to the hosted dataset
+* *Steward* implements URI redirect to the hosted dataset, catalogue record status set to `stable`.
 * *Submitting Organization* is free to use allocated URIs

 In the event of more than one request for the same `dataset-id`, application precedent wins, so the first application for a particular `dataset-id`, if successful, will be awarded it.
 Precedents is determined by date of application lodgement, not date of application completion.